ex-nerd/ex-nerd.hugo/content/diabetes/kinds_of_diabetes_car_analogy.md

 There are a number of recognized problems with the current criteria used to describe LADA, so doctors are currently [working to define](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6021307/) what is different between LADA and "regular" Type 1.
-It may some day become its own official type, but until then
+It may some day become its own official type, but until then it's just "medical slang" because people feel the need to differentiate between those who get Type 1 in childhood or as an adult.

+## SPIDDM (Slowly Progressive Insulin-dependent Diabetes Mellitus)

+[SPIDDM](https://www.ncbi.nlm.nih.gov/pubmed/31819572) is an unofficial term [classified in 2015](https://link.springer.com/article/10.1007/s13340-014-0199-2)

 ## Double Diabetes